EuclidProtocol/docs/docs/Euclid Smart Contracts/CosmWasm/Factory.md

     pub token_out: Token,
 }

-// The percentage of the fee for platform.
+// The percentage of the fee for the platform.
 Specified in basis points ie. 1 = 0.01% 10000 = 100%
 pub struct PartnerFee {
     // Cannot be set greater than 30 (0.3%)
     pub partner_fee_bps: u64,
+    //address to receive the fee.
     pub recipient: String,
 }

 ```

-### WithdrawVCoin
+### WithdrawVirtualBalance

-Withdraws funds from the user's virtual balance to the specified chains.
+Withdraws funds from the user's virtual balance (Voucher tokens) to the specified chains.

 <Tabs tabs={[
 {